ocooleast/auth-jwt/README.md

     var keyFactory = new PrivateKeyFactory(publicKeyRepository);
     var keyProvider = new PublicKeyProvider(publicKeyRepository);
     var keyLocator = new JwsKeyLocator(keyProvider);
-    var serializer = new JwsSerializer(keyFactory);             //use for sign token var deserializer = new SkinnyJwsDeserializer(keyLocator);   //use for parse token var issuedAt = Instant.now();
+    var serializer = new JwsSerializer(keyFactory);             //use to sign token var deserializer = new SkinnyJwsDeserializer(keyLocator);   //use to parse token var issuedAt = Instant.now();
     var token = SkinnyJwt.builder()
             .tokenId(UUID.randomUUID().toString())